eagles-project/mam4xx/.github/pnnl-ci/README.md

 You can add `[skip-ci]` in order to prevent CI jobs from running at PNNL.
 TODO involves adding support for skipping CI when certain tags are present in a PR.

 #### TODO:
-- [ ] Add support for cloning with ssh in CI, with documentation
 - [ ] Use installed HAERO in project share to avoid re-building each time
 - [ ] Add support for a variety of paritions on Deception
-- [ ] Build HEARO without cloning mam4xx in CI step
 - [ ] Add way to skip CI using a GitHub tag in both GitLab and GitHub
 - [ ] Ensure that pipelines are not false positive/negative
 - [ ] Port pipeline to AMD architectures
+- [ ] Streamline CI rebuilding of HAERO to happen with one button (need to work around 2 max job limit)

 #### Done:
 - [x] Only run 2 jobs at a time as we only have 2 runners